 - Total square footage open after Phase 2: 11,500

-In the next phases of construction, The Main will convert more than 20,000 square feet of historic spaces in the museum’s basement—which includes numerous original bank vaults, a former industrial machine room, and a midcentury bomb shelter—into public and gallery spaces.
+In the coming years, The Main will have the opportunity to expand into and transform historic basement and rooftop spaces—which include numerous original bank vaults, a former industrial machine room, and a mid-century bomb shelter—into public and gallery spaces.

-The adjacent Farmers and Merchants Bank will soon be converted in a major new restaurant for Downtown Los Angeles and will connect with The Main's public spaces.
+The adjacent Farmers and Merchants Bank will soon be converted into a major new restaurant for Downtown Los Angeles and will connect with The Main's public spaces.

 Join The Main’s email list to hear about upcoming phases of construction: themainmuseum.org/subscribe